Books of Remembrance (Canada): Conception of the books

 During the First World War on July 1, 1917, Prime Minister Robert Borden announced a Memorial Chamber would be included in the soon-to-be constructed Peace Tower, part of the rebuild of the Centre Block of the Canadian parliament buildings after a 1916 fire.
 He said that it would be a "memorial to the debt of our forefathers and to the valour of those Canadians who, in the Great War, fought for the liberties of Canada, of the Empire, and of humanity".

 Although it was originally hoped to inscribe the names of the dead Canadians upon the walls of the chamber, it was decided that it was more practical to follow Colonel A. Fortesque Duguid's idea to house Books of Remembrance inside the chamber instead.

 On August 3, 1927, while in Ottawa, the Prince of Wales (later King Edward VIII) unveiled an altar, a gift from the British government, upon which the book of the First World War would rest.
 The stone for the steps came from quarries in Flanders Fields and the brass nameplates were cast from spent shell casings from the war.

 Illumination

 All the books have some illumination; those for the two world wars having the most, with each page having a wide border at the top decorated with plant motifs, usually leaves, and a unit badge.
 Other books only have illumination on the title page.

 The Books

 First World War

-The Book of the First World War is the largest of the books, containing 66,655 names.
-It took James Purves of London, Ontario eleven years to gather the necessary materials to begin work on the book, and upon his death in 1940, work passed to his assistant Alan Beddoe, who completed the book by 1942.
-(Beddoe would spend the next thirty years of his life as the chief artist of the books, dying in 1975.)
+The book of the First World War is the largest of the books, containing 66,655 names.
+It took James Purves of London, Ontario, eleven years to gather the necessary materials to begin work on the book, and upon his death in 1940, work passed to his assistant Alan Beddoe, who completed the book by 1942.
+(Beddoe spent the next thirty years of his life as the chief artist of the books, dying in 1975.)
 Contributors to the first book included Evelyn Lambart, who would go on to become an animator at the National Film Board of Canada.